bitplane/bitplane.net/home/gaz/Documents/thoughts/lens/words/index.md

 # 📚 Pulse Fiction

 On a dusty shelf in the library of mind sits a book not very wide.
 Its title is short fiction, and every book's inside.
-Open up the pages and it presents a strange surprise: every letter's different, these stories are disguised.
+When you open up the pages it presents a strange surprise: that every letter's different, these stories seem disguised.

 To the untrained eye or those without time it's a random stream of glyphs, but if you learn or make a language, you can map a story onto this.
-If you shared this tongue with others, then they can understand; they can read your story when pointed at this pad.
+If you shared this tongue with others, then they can understand; they can read your story by proxy of your hand.

 This impractical tome allows a tale to be known by those who share this code, but they don't - and they won't - it's a point to be told.
 A statement by its